End Of Life Transition For Your Animal At Home

-Top layer: a soft blanket, towel.
+Top layer: a soft blanket or towel.
 We use cotton baby blankets which are easy to wash.

 You will need at least 3 full sets of bedding on hand every day.
-Please keep your animal on the floor, their depth perception no longer functions in most cases and they can easily fall off a chair or couch and break their neck, other bones or other serious damage.
+Please keep your animal on the floor, their depth perception no longer functions in most cases and they can easily fall off a chair or couch causing pain or serious damage.

 We do not leave our animals alone during this stage, we alternate sleeping next to them.
 It is important to be aware that moving them may cause them pain, discomfort and/or injury.
 If they were out in nature, they would choose a secluded place without distractions.